 Putting yourself forward for:

-You can nominate yourself for the executive positions of Chair, Honorary Secretary, Honorary Treasurer or Strategy Group Convenor when the annual call for nominations goes out in October/November.
+You can nominate yourself for the executive positions of Chair, Honorary Secretary, Honorary Treasurer or Strategy Group Convenor when the annual call for nominations goes out in October/November, please see criteria for Nominations here.
 When more than one nomination is received for a position, a ballot is sent out for members to vote on.
 Where a role is not filled, further calls will be made throughout the year.